JamesHawk585/cli-companion/NOTES.md

         onCick calls an anonymous function that in turn calls handleEditSnippet in App.jsx.

     ## Edit Snippet
+    1. Add an onClick event to the edit button of the SnippetCard to trigger a modal form similar to that in SnippetFrom.jsx
-    1. Attach event listener to the edit button.
+    1. Attach event listener to the "Submit Changes" button on the modal.
-    2. onCick calls an anonymous function that in turn calls handleEditSnippet in App.jsx.
+    2. onSubmit calls an anonymous function that in turn calls handleEditSnippet in App.jsx or SnippetList.jsx?.
     3. handleEditSubmit should:
         - send a PATCH request update the specified backend resource.
-        - Update the stateful array such that only the pathced object is changed.
+        - Update the stateful array such that only the patched object is changed.

 # Server